 - Limited Control Over Distributions: Your children would receive your inheritance when they’re 18 years old.
 A scary thought!
 Scarier, if the court appoints someone you don’t know to manage the assets for your minor children.
 Often the appointed party will charge high fees further reducing the amount of monies received by your children.

-Call now for a no obligation consultation
+Call now for a personal consultation

 Commonly Asked Questions About Probate